 Host Family Situation

 Volunteers are required to live with a host family during the 10-week Pre-Service Training and during the two years of service to increase integration and for continuous orientation to the local safety and security concerns.
-It is important that applicants be willing and eager to interact and live with a Guatemalan host family.
 Many Volunteers cook for themselves during service, but some opt to eat with their host family or in small local restaurants.

 Volunteers are placed in Guatemalan communities which may be quite mountainous and, due to the altitude, can be cool to cold at night.
 Dressing in layers is the best way to deal with the daily temperature variations.
 The sunlight is strong, even during colder temperatures.

 Personal appearance is important to people in Guatemala, so professional or business casual dress is expected.
-Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
-It is advised to take cues from your Guatemalan colleagues, and dress to meet/exceed their standards of professionalism.
+Dressing appropriately helps Volunteers to gain respect in their host community, facilitate integration, and increase credibility and effectiveness.
+It is advised to take cues from Guatemalan colleagues, and dress to meet/exceed their standards of professionalism.

-Volunteers with visible body piercings or tattoos will need strategies to conceal them.
+Volunteers with visible body piercings must remove them before arriving to Guatemala.
+Those with tattoos will need strategies to conceal them.
 In Guatemala, tattoos may be associated with criminal activity.
-Likewise, having visible body piercings may make it more difficult to integrate into your host community.
-Keep in mind that Peace Corps/Guatemala staff will ask you to be flexible regarding your personal appearance to facilitate integration in training and during your service.
+Likewise, having visible body piercings may make it more difficult to integrate into the host community.
+Keep in mind that Peace Corps/Guatemala staff ask Volunteers to be flexible regarding personal appearance to facilitate integration in training and during service.
 Remaining flexible is the key to Peace Corps service in any country.